Baba Ghanouj / Moutabal

 • Lebanese tahini1/3 cup

-• plain whole-milk yogurt2 tbsp
+• plain whole milk yogurt2 tbsp

 • fresh lemon juice3 tbsp

-• garlic2 large
+• garlic cloves2 large

-• kosher salt1 tsp
+• Diamond Crystal kosher salt1 tsp

-• extra virgin olive oil2 tbsp
+• extra virgin olive oil1/4 cup

-• pomegranate seeds2 tbsp
+• pomegranate seeds1 tbsp

 • fresh mint leaves1 tbsp